ericfransen/notes/README.md

         - When prompted by `gh auth login`, choose Paste the authentication token.

         - The GitHub CLI will store this token securely in your user's configuration file (~/.config/gh/hosts.yml).
 When your cron job runs the note script, which then calls `git push` or `gh repo create`, the GitHub CLI will retrieve and use this token automatically.

-## Additional Justification

-This utility is designed for the power user who lives in the terminal.
-It decouples the essential task of capturing new knowledge from the context of the Obsidian application, solving the greatest source of friction in any Personal Knowledge Management (PKM) workflow.

-### Key Benefits of This CLI Solution

-- Features (CLI Value Proposition)
-    - Zero-Latency Capture
-        - Capture a complete, structured thought with a single command without leaving your console or IDE.
-Eliminates context switching.
-Your thought is saved instantly, maintaining flow state.
-    - Structured In-Capture
-        - Automatically applies the required YYYY-MM-DD_HH-MM timestamp, YAML Frontmatter (Properties), and the status: inbox flag.
-        - Forces consistency at the source.
-Your note is pre-formatted for later Dataview queries.
-    - Intelligent Routing
-        - Use simple flags (note "bug fix" #project-a) to automatically create the correct subdirectory and populate the keywords property.
-        - Automated triage.
-New notes are filed into their review category immediately.
-    - Decoupling & Modularity
-        - Separates the capture utility from the scheduled, nightly Git backup job.
-        - Failures in one stage (capture or sync) do not affect the other.

-- Enhanced Workflow: Combining Note CLI Tool & Obsidian Git Plugin
-    - While the CLI excels at initial capture, it is inferior for interactive synchronization and managing configuration state.

-    - By coupling the two, the CLI handles the rapid capture and initial structure, while the plugin handles the advanced, event-driven synchronization needed for real-time collaboration or multi-device operation and settings.